GlennMey/A3DSOverthrow/README.md

 What is this?

-Arma 3 Dedicated server Overthrow Template (BAT)
+Arma 3 Dedicated server Overthrow Template (Batch)
 Why make something so simple, well actually to kind of test Github functonality and help out some Server Owners hopefully.

 I saw really few Overthrow servers, so I thought i'd add a template for server owners, making it easier and quicker to setup your Overthrow server.
 These batch scripts doesn't include any restart script.
 [BEC](http://ibattle.org/) does this.
 (Not included)